bogaudio/BogaudioModules/README-prerelease.md

 Saturation (soft clipping) limits each output to +/-12V.
 This can be changed to a hard clip at +/-12V on the context menu ("Output clipping") -- as described on UMIX, this is mode is better if you need to precisely sum CVs.

 Another context menu option allows the input gains to be reduced by up to 12db.

+Option "Average" sets the output to be the average of its inputs.
+The divisor for the average is the number of inputs in use; for example, if three inputs are connected, each output will be the sum of those inputs, scaled by the corresponding knobs, and divided by three.

 The knobs visually indicate their values with green/orange colors.
 This can be disabled on the context menu.